In all of our elementary classrooms we use the following curriculum:

 The homeroom teacher is responsible for all academic content (reading, writing, math, science, social studies).
 Our students visit one of our six specials classes each day (PE, Wellness, Art, Music, Spanish, and Technology).

 The teachers specialize in subject areas.
-In 4th grade, we have a reading/writing teacher, a math teacher, and a science/social studies teacher.
-In 5th grade, we have a reading teacher, science/writing teacher, and a math teacher.
+In 5th grade, we have a reading/writing teacher, science/social studies teacher, and a math teacher.
 Our students spend around 70 minutes with each of these teachers.
 In addition, they also attend one specials class each day (PE, Wellness, Art, Music, Spanish, and Technology).